mmlacak/crochess/ws/libcrochess/docs/2_memory.md

 ### Weak parameters

 Weak parameters are indicated by appending `__w` to their name, e.g. `ply_start__w`. <br />
-They are the same as input, read-only boorows, only they are stored in some structure, as opposed to just being used within called function. <br />
+They are the same as input, read-only borrows, only they are stored in some structure, as opposed to just being used within called function. <br />
 For example, `char * ply_start__w`.

-Since lifetime of a data pointed to by weak pointer depends on external owner, it's best to be used within hierarhical structure, where weak pointers from children points to their parents.
+Since lifetime of a data pointed to by weak pointer depends on external owner, it's best to be used within hierarchical structure, where weak pointers from children points to their parents.

 Summary
 -------

-If multiple indicators are needed, _static_ indicator (`__s`) is apended to parameter name first, followed by direction indicator (one of `__o`, `__io`), <br />
+If multiple indicators are needed, _static_ indicator (`__s`) is appended to parameter name first, followed by direction indicator (one of `__o`, `__io`), <br />
 followed by discretion indicator (one of `__d`, `__m`), finally followed by ownership transfer indicator (one of `__w`, `__t`, `__a`, `__n`, `__f`, `__r`).